obrl-soil/mpspline2/README.md

 ### Asking for help

-If you get stuck using this package or the data it provides, please post a question on [Stack Overflow](https://stackoverflow.com/).
+If you get stuck using this package, please post a question on [Stack Overflow](https://stackoverflow.com/).
 This means that others can benefit from the discussion, and more people are available to help you.
 You’re welcome to ping me in a comment or on twitter (@obrl\_soil) to get my attention.

 -----